Sewage discharge in Niagara River 'an environmental catastrophe,' says NDP MPP | CBC News

 Dumping raw sewage into the river is harmful to the environment and the economy, Wayne Gates says

-An NDP MPP is calling on the Ontario government to prevent sewage from flowing into Niagara River after a water treatment facility in New York state released eight million gallons of wastewater and stormwater into the river earlier this week.
+An NDP MPP is calling on the Ontario government to prevent sewage from flowing into Niagara River after a water treatment facility in New York state released more than 30 million litres of wastewater and stormwater into the river earlier this week.

 Niagara Falls MPP Wayne Gates penned a letter to Ontario's environment minister Wednesday after receiving news of the discharge from the American side.
 In the letter, he calls the situation "nothing short of an environmental catastrophe."